yeongjaelee/assignment/README.md

 2. Data should only be fetched on demand and not preloaded
 3. Clicking on an entry in the table should display the comment's details in a modal.
 A template Modal class is provided.
 Aesthetics are not important.
 4. Implement filter/search functionality on the `email` column via a textbox search.
 Refer to the API documentation above for fetching filtered results.

+Fork this project and perform a pull request within the designated timeframe.
+Best of luck!